built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-store.md

 | footer.text                                | The text to show in the footer                                                                                                                                                                                                                       |
 | footer.links                               | What links do you want to show in the footer (opens up using the default web browser.                                                                                                                                                                |

-## Where does the search results in store come from?
+## Where Does The Search Results In Store Come From?

 It comes from the list of all the [applications](./how-to-define-apps.md) that the user is [entitled](./how-to-apply-entitlements.md) to.

-## Anything else?
+## Anything Else?

 The [manifest.fin.json](../public/manifest.fin.json)/[settings.json](../public/settings.json) configuration for the storefront does not include an `id` for the `cta`, `items` and `navigation` sections.